-No matter which setup or type of machine used, a single CNC program can control all the metal engineering and fabrication operations that are required such as cutting, drilling, turning, milling, routing, punching and welding.
+No matter which setup or type of machine used, a single CNC program can control all the metal engineering and fabrication operations.
+These can include cutting, drilling, turning, milling, routing, punching and welding.

-The precision and versatility of CNC machining means that CNC machined parts are used in a wide range of products manufactured from an extensive range of materials, including most metals and plastics.
+The precision and versatility of CNC machining mean that CNC machined parts are found in a wide range of products manufactured from an extensive range of materials, including most metals and plastics.

-Complex machined parts can be produced from a single machine to very high levels of accuracy while advances in CAD/CAM software and the digitisation of supply chains means that production times have become very much shorter than conventional production methods.
+Complex machined parts are produced from a single machine to very high levels of accuracy.
+Advances in CAD/CAM software and the digitisation of supply chains means that production times are very much shorter than conventional production methods.

 KMF Precision Engineering is an advanced precision engineering company at the forefront of CNC machining services and manufacturing technology.
-Focused on investment and innovation, KMF Precision Engineering is a market leader with best-in-class manufacturing facilities and technology, allowing us to excel in the production of high-value and quality-stringent CNC machined components at competitive costs and lead times.
+KMF Precision Engineering is a market leader with best-in-class manufacturing facilities and technology.
+Investment and innovation allow us to excel in the production of high-value and quality-stringent CNC machined components at a competitive cost.

 If you have a CNC machining project you would like to discuss, please get in touch with our team today: firstname.lastname@example.org | 01780 593020.